open-source-uom/UniDesk/README.md

 # UniDesk

 UniDesk is the welcome application that ships with UniOS, a custom Linux distribution built for students and staff for all greek universities.
-It gives users a friendly starting point when they first boot into the system, with quick access to information about the project, useful links, and the people behind it.
+It gives users a friendly starting point when they boot into the system, with quick access to information about the project, useful links, and the people behind it.

 ## What it does